nationalarchives/ds-ami-build/README.md

 >!!!
 Dangerzone !!!\
->Using above loop to deregister AMIs might removes images are in use.
-Use with caution!\
+>Using above loop to deregister AMIs might remove images which are in use.
+Use the following command with caution!\
 >
 >aws ec2 describe-images --filter "Name=name,Values=discovery-web-*" --query "reverse(sort_by(Images, &CreationDate))[3:].ImageId" --output json | jq -r -c '.[]' | while read id; do aws ec2 deregister-image --image-id $id; done